Latest on EOSE — daily note, press, SEC filings & Frontier in one feed

 ▼ Bear-side rumors

 What to watch over the next 24 months.
-Post-Q1'26 the near-term gates are Line 2 commissioning and Frontier funding close.
+With Line 2 now in commercial production (Jun 16, 2026), the near-term gates are the Line 2 ramp to full run-rate and the Frontier funding close (rights offering, record date Jul 1).

 SEC filings & press coverage